la2050/archive/_projects/2015/creating-the-culture-of-entrepreneurship.md

 project_areas:
   - South LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: TWITTER Organization(s) name(s): 'Citizens Of Culture, ' Organization(s) mailing address(es): "COC - 974 S Catalina St, Los Angeles CA 90006\t\r\n" Organization(s) website(s): www.citizensofculture.com
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): 'Citizens Of Culture, ' Organization(s) mailing address(es): "COC - 974 S Catalina St, Los Angeles CA 90006\t\r\n" Organization(s) website(s): www.citizensofculture.com